kartik-v/mpdf/README.txt

 	$this->maxTTFFilesize and $this->percentSubset (see below)
 	Default values are set so that: 1) very large font files are always subset
 	2) Fonts are embedded as subsets if < 30% of the characters are used

-new mPDF('..-x') - used together with a language or language/country code, this will cause
-	mPDF to use only in-built core fonts (Helvetica, Times) if the language specified is appropiate; otherwise it will force subsetting (equivalent to using "") e.g. new mPDF('de-x') or new mPDF('pt-BR-x') will use in-built core fonts and new mPDF('ru-x') will use subsets of any available TrueType fonts The languages that use core fonts are defined in config_cp.php (using the value $coreSuitable).

 new mPDF('..+aCJK')  new mPDF('+aCJK')
 new mPDF('..-aCJK')  new mPDF('-aCJK')